 The international Genetically Engineered Machine (iGEM) organization is a highly accomplished synthetic biology competition aimed mostly towards undergraduates.
-It began in 2003 as a course at MIT and has since expanded to 313 teams registered worldwide for the 2017 competition
+It began in 2003 as a course at MIT and has since expanded to over 350 teams registered in recent years.

 Yes!
 Each year, the iGEM Jamboree is an international conference hosted in Boston, MA that brings together the brightest minds in the field of synthetic biology.
 It is the largest and one of the only synthetic biology competitions for high school, collegiate, and entrepreneurial teams. iGEM teams improve upon an existing project or develop a new one each year, projects pertaining to the development of synthetic biology systems for application in society.
 They analyze the project through their various subdivisions' outlooks, and come together at the end to present the project and have it evaluated at the iGEM Jamboree alongside international teams.